Content:

 Which design feedback tool is best for your workflow?

 The best design feedback tool for you depends on your workflow.
-Tools like BugHerd are best for visual feedback on live websites, while tools like Figma and InVision suit design-file collaboration and approvals.
+Tools like BugHerd are best for visual feedback on live websites, while tools like Figma and Miro suit design-file collaboration and approvals.
 But they all have one thing in common - the best tools capture feedback easily and streamline the feedback management process.

 #1.
 BugHerd